| Previous Page | Next Page | Index

-24 Oct 1803, whilst the fleet sailed to water, remained to watch the French fleet in Toulon.
+24 Oct 1803, whilst the fleet departed to water, remained to watch the French fleet in Toulon.

 11 Jul 1804 ships' boats capture a settee and burn others.

 6 Jan 1805 detached from the Mediterranean fleet to watch the port of Toulon.18th-19th Active and Seahorse watched the French fleet depart Toulon whilst the Mediterranean fleet was watering at Agincourt sound.

-19-> Jan 1805 arrived at Agincourt sound to inform the Mediterranean fleet that the Toulon fleet was at sea, and sailed in search.
+19-> Jan 1805 arrived at Agincourt sound to inform the Mediterranean fleet that the Toulon fleet was at sea, and departed in search.
 Detached to search for the French fleet off Sardinia and subsequently to Naples with despatches.

 4 May 1805 ship's boats capture a Spanish ordnance-brig from a convoy whilst the frigate engaged the escorting gun boats.

-4 May, having heard that the Toulon fleet had passed through the Straits on 8 Apl, the fleet anchored at Mazari bay to water and provision, but following a change in the wind the fleet sailed on 5 May, Superb leaving her cargo of cattle and vegetables etc. on the beach.
-Having provisioned for 5 months on the 10th rendez-voused on 12th at Cape St.-Vincent with a convoy of troops from England and detached the Royal-Sovereign to the convoy, following which Nelson sailed for Madeira and the West Indies.
+4 May, having heard that the Toulon fleet had passed through the Straits on 8 Apl, the fleet anchored at Mazari bay to water and provision, but following a change in the wind the fleet departed on 5 May, Superb leaving her cargo of cattle and vegetables etc. on the beach.
+Having provisioned for 5 months on the 10th rendez-voused on 12th at Cape St.-Vincent with a convoy of troops from England and detached the Royal-Sovereign to the convoy, following which Nelson departed for Madeira and the West Indies.

-1 Jul 1808 sailed from the island of Sira in search of a Turkish squadron reported to be off the island of Dromo.
+1 Jul 1808 departed from the island of Sira in search of a Turkish squadron reported to be off the island of Dromo.

 6 Jul 1808 action with the Badere Zaffer and Alis-Fezan, capturing the former, which was taken to Malta, and not being purchased into the Service, was sold to the local merchants.
 The latter returned to Constantinople.

 End of the year 1808 - Jan 1809 carried the new ambassador to Constantinople to agree and sign a Peace Treaty between England and the Sublime Porte.

 6 Aug 1809 captured the vessel Tunisina and two brass guns.

 8 May 1810 captured the French privateer Stella di Napoleon.

 2 Jun 1811 arrived in the Solent Monday from Sicily and put under quarantine, usually at the Motherbank, off Ryde, IoW.

 1 Dec 1812 Remains at Falmouth with the West Indies convoy.